Syntax3rror404/LIFVR-Docs/character.md

 - UInputMappingContext* **DefaultMappingContext**.
 This variable holds the default Mapping Context fthe Character.
 The mapping context maps enhanced inpactions like e.g. IA_GrabRight to the VR Controller Inputsg.
 OculusTouch (L) Grip Axis
 The Default Value of this variable is set to **IM_VRCharacterDefault**.
 This mapping contecan be found in the content folder under Plugins/LIFContent/Input.
 You can see the default mappiIM_VRCharacterDefault in the image on the right side.

 To change the default mapping create your own Input Mapping Context or change the bindings **IM_VRCharacterDefault**** as you'd like.
-Make sure to setup mappings for each Action (which can be foin the actions folder) as shown **IM_VRCharacterDefault**.
-You can then easily assign your Mapping Context in the Character BP under the category Input to the DefaultMappingContext variable.
+Make sure to setup mappings for each Action (which can be found in the actions folder) and as as shown in **IM_VRCharacterDefault**.
+You can then easily assign your Mapping Context in the PB_HexaCharacter (or custom Child Character class) under the category Input to the DefaultMappingContext variable.

 <img src="./images/DefaultMappingContext.png" style="width: 40%;">